bplowry/bplowry.github.io/content/blog/ndc-sydney-2019/index.md

 Adam Cogan [@AdamCogan](https://twitter.com/@AdamCogan)

+China is a rapidly changing environment.
-Rapidly changing environment.
-If you went to China in 2015 it's no longer relevant
+If you went to China in 2015, there's a good chance it's a different place now.

-WeChat pay or AliPay over credit card or cash.
-QR code scanning

-Largest economy soon (2029)
+China is projected to become the world's largest economy soon (2029), overtaking the USA.

 Many companies have \$0 revenue in China, even big ones.
-Partly due to the firewall.
-Also because we don't understand the culture
+This is partly due to the Great Firewall of China.
+But it's also because we don't understand the culture.

+Internet usage is mostly mobile (65% if I remember correctly, compared to 40% in Aus?).
+People primarily use native apps, over web apps.
-Mostly mobile.
-Native apps.
-Web apps.
-WeChat official pages and mini apps
+There are also pseudo-apps like WeChat official pages and mini-apps.

-Sesame credit from AliPay, WeChat, PBOC (people's bank of China), etc.
-Better interest rates
-Paying bills on time
-Based on your friends
-Restricted travel
-Is this the same thing as the social credit system?
+Payments are typically done using WeChat Pay or AliPay over credit card or cash.
+Shop keeper will scan a QR code on your phone to make payment.

-Even the beggars have WeChat QR codes
+Even people asking for money on the street have WeChat QR codes.

+There's a thing called Sesame credit
+(self: I think this is that social credit system).
+You are judged and ranked on your activity;
+things like whether you pay your bills on time, but maybe other stuff, too, like the rankings of your friends?

+Sesame credit is endorsed by AliPay, WeChat Pay, People's Bank of China, etc.
+You can get better interest rates, or no deposit for hire bikes, which is nice.
+But you can also end up having travel restrictions ... not so nice.

 How to succeed in China:

-- use WeChat
+- use WeChat official pages/mini-apps
-- payments
+- payments using AliPay, WeChat pay
-- auth - phone/otp or social, not user/ pass
+- authentication using phone number and OTP (one-time passwcode) or social login.
+Not username/password
-- QR code
+- QR codes everywhere.
-- gamify
+- gamify interactions with your apps. e.g. "red envelope" (traditional) for a random win
-- Chinese name
+- have a Chinese name
-- Chinese cloud
+- use a Chinese cloud provider
-- local partners sales and support
+- find local partners sales and support
-- translation/localisation
+- translation/localisation by a local
-- mini app
-- UX - no minimalist design.
-Busier the better
+- user experience: don't use minimalist design.
+The busier, the better.
+There was an example of a video with comments appearing over the top, to the point you can't see the video.

 [Back to top](#)